-By bringing your devices to Azure AD, you maximize your users' productivity through single sign-on (SSO) across your cloud and on-premises resources.
-At the same time, you can secure access to your cloud and on-premises resources with Conditional Access.
+Bringing your devices to Azure AD maximizes user productivity through single sign-on (SSO) across your cloud and on-premises resources.
+You can secure access to your cloud and on-premises resources with Conditional Access at the same time.

-In this tutorial, you learn how to configure hybrid Azure AD join for AD domain-joined computers devices in a managed environment.
+In this tutorial, you learn how to configure hybrid Azure AD join for Active Directory domain-joined computers devices in a managed environment.